US Virgin Islands Travel Guides

 Do you need a passport to go to the US Virgin Islands?

 US citizens do not need a passport to visit the US Virgin Islands.
 Since the territory is owned by the United States, entry is seen as a domestic flight in the eyes of the US federal government.
+See our full Virgin Islands passport guide for more detail.

 Which US Virgin Island is the best?